Sideshow: Early history and acts

 By the 1830s, "outside shows" began to be established alongside travelling circuses.
 Initially, the circuses distanced themselves from the sideshows, but in 1850, a relationship was established between them.

 "Working acts" often exhibited a number of stunts that could be counted on to draw crowds.
 These stunts used little-known methods and offered the elements of danger and excitement.
 Such acts included fire eating, sword swallowing, knife throwing, body piercing, lying on a bed of nails, walking up a ladder of sharp swords, and more.
-The renewed attention to these feats has prompted a new round of oversimplified or inaccurate explanations, leading some inexperienced people to attempt them without adequate training often resulting in injury and sometimes even death.